Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-running-distributed-pytorch-models-on-snowflake/getting-started-with-running-distributed-pytorch-models-on-snowflake.md

 ## Architecture
 Duration: 3

 The architecture of the Tasty Bytes ML solution is designed to generate personalized upsell and cross-sell recommendations.
-Here’s a detailed walkthrough of how each component and process comes together to achieve this:
+Here's a detailed walkthrough of how we use components of Snowflake ML to complete this workflow:

 <img src="assets/Architecture.png"/>

 **Extracting Features:** This begins with the ingestion of data into Snowflake.
 Data sources include customer profiles, menu details, and purchase histories.
 Snowflake Notebooks can be leveraged to provide an integrated development environment where SQL and Python are used to query, manipulate, and prepare the data.
 The team automates the extraction of relevant features, ensuring that data from various sources is consolidated and ready for subsequent steps.

-**Preprocessing Data Using the Snowpark ML Library:** Next, the extracted data is preprocessed to make it suitable for machine learning.
-The Snowpark ML library is utilized for this purpose.
-Using the Snowpark API, the team writes data transformation and feature engineering code in Python.
-Snowpark's parallel processing capabilities handle large-scale data efficiently, enabling quick and seamless preprocessing.
+**Preprocessing Data:** Next, the extracted data is preprocessed to make it suitable for machine learning.
+The Snowflake ML APIs are utilized for this purpose.
+Using Snowflake ML, the team writes data transformation and feature engineering code in Python.
+Snowflake’s parallel processing capabilities handle large-scale data efficiently, enabling quick and seamless preprocessing.
 Additionally, the Snowflake Feature Store is used to create and manage reusable features, simplifying the computation of complex aggregations and moving window calculations with simple Python commands.
 This ensures consistency and efficiency in feature engineering.

 **Training a PyTorch DLRM Model with Distributed Processing on GPUs:** With preprocessed data ready, the model training phase begins.
 We are using PyTorch Deep Learning Recommendation Model (DLRM), which is well-suited for generating personalized recommendations.
-Using the Snowpark ML Modeling API, feature transformations are performed and the data is prepared for training.
-The actual training occurs in the Container Runtime environment, which includes prepackaged environments with popular Python packages and deep learning frameworks like PyTorch.
+Using the Snowflake ML APIs, feature transformations are performed and the data is prepared for training.
+The actual training occurs in the Container Runtime, which includes prepackaged environments with popular Python packages and deep learning frameworks like PyTorch.
 This environment supports GPU nodes, enabling distributed training that scales efficiently without the need for heavy infrastructure management.

-**Registering the Model and Deploying It to a Container Runtime Environment:** After the model is trained, it is registered and deployed.
+**Registering the Model and Serving It in Containers with GPUs:** After the model is trained, it is registered and deployed.
 The Snowflake Model Registry serves as the central hub for managing the model's lifecycle, tracking versions, and maintaining metadata.
 The trained DLRM model is registered here, making it ready for deployment.
-Deployment is managed by the Container Runtime environment, ensuring consistency between development and production.
-This environment maintains the same packages and configurations, allowing the model to be deployed seamlessly on Snowflake WH or container services.
+Deployment is fully managed by Snowflake , ensuring consistency between development and production.
+This environment maintains the same packages and configurations, allowing the model to be deployed seamlessly on Snowflake warehouses or Snowpark Container Services for access to GPUs.

 **Running Predictions and Visualizing Recommendations on Streamlit:** With the model deployed, predictions are generated.
 The deployed model processes incoming data to produce personalized upsell and cross-sell recommendations.
 To make these insights accessible, we are leveraging Streamlit to build interactive dashboards.
 Streamlit provides a user-friendly interface where business users can explore the model’s predictions and visualizations.
 This interactive platform makes it easy to understand and act upon the insights generated by the model.